 BSc (Hons I) (Sydney), PhD (UNSW)

-The Laboratory for Ageing Research is currently pursuing a number of ongoing projects in the search for understanding fundamental mechanisms and interventions that could maintain healthy ageing.
+The Laboratory for Ageing Research is works on fundamental mechanisms and interventions that could maintain healthy ageing.
 These have immediate applications in other conditions, including slowing the decline in fertility with age, preventing the long-term adverse effects of chemotherapy treatment, and understanding why older people are so much more susceptible to coronavirus infection.

 The following projects and more are available for study at both the honours and PhD level...

 Our lab uses molecular biology, animal physiology, metabolomics and bioinformatics to address our questions.
 We have maintained consistent NHMRC funding since 2015 and are always interested in passionate new lab members.